Ahmad-Rasheed-01/Digital-Forensics/README.md

     - [Windows](https://github.com/Ahmad-Rasheed-01/Digital-Forensics#windows)

 ## **xxd Tool**
 The Linux xxd command is a hex dumper, implying that with the use of the xxd command, you can dump the contents of any file into hexadecimal numbers.
+Click here to open
 [Complete Guide](xxd/README.md)